dowhiledev/vibelang/README.md

 - Limited error reporting from LLM providers
 - No streaming support for LLM responses yet

+## VS Code Extension

+A minimal VS Code extension is included in the `vscode` directory.
+It provides syntax highlighting for `.vibe` files.
+To try it out:

+1. Open the `vscode` folder in VS Code.
+2. Press `F5` to launch an Extension Development Host.
+3. Open a VibeLang source file to see the highlighting.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.